How it all started ........ in 1945 when

 In 2008 we were joined by Katherine Reynolds (now Baines, by marriage in August 2012) as an assistant veterinary surgeon, and in 2010 she repeated Roger’s early meteoric rise through the ranks when she became a director of the company.

 Mrs. Vanessa Miller has a particular interest in dermatology (problems of the skin).
-She has been with us since she qualified from Bristol in 1978, although she has only worked part-time for some considerable years (we let her have two days off every week).
+She has been with us since she qualified from Bristol in 1978, although she has only worked part-time for some considerable years (we let her have three days off every week).
 She is a Past Chairman of The British Veterinary Dermatology Study Group.
 Vanessa has also developed a particular expertise with rabbit dental work.

 June Easom is the Head Nurse and has never worked anywhere else since she joined us as a young girl.
 Being the wife of a farmer she of course works very hard in that capacity too.

-Jenny Jan Jane
+Dom Jan Jane

 Walter.
 As our regular clients will know, sadly we lost our previous budgie, Steve, in July 2011.
 The waiting room was just too quiet without him, so, after a rigorous interview process (just kidding) we ‘employed’ Walter.